Southern California store owner who banned masks says he's being harassed over coronavirus views

 "All these rabbit hole investigations people have done.
 It’s scary to me because managing democracy is always messy, but it’s harder when you have a population that does not even accept the premise of what’s going on," he added.

-Devereaux said he’s gotten angry emails and phone and Yelp even had to shut down reviews on his business’s page because of angry criticisms unrelated to flooring.
+Devereaux said he’s gotten angry emails and phone calls and Yelp even had to shut down reviews on his business’s page because of angry criticisms unrelated to flooring.
 One person called him a “COVID-19 denier!” according to The Times.

 Devereaux said one person threatened to burn down his store.